Posts

 Tenure and Promotion.
 Again.

 When you start a PhD program in the sciences, there are generally two options advisors suggest (or push towards): becoming a professor like them, or working in private industry like a laboratory.
 Some knowledgeable professors might suggest looking into the government as well, but it's basically be a professor or work in a lab of some kind.
 This represents dominant thought in Academia for decades.
 And, on a psychological level, it makes sense: "...this is what I did, and therefore what I know, so you must do it too..."
-It's also tradition that, once you get a tenure-track gig, you stay at that location because...well...you need to earn tenure.
+Just for the record, however, there are plenty of jobs outside of Academia and government for a PhD.
+In fact, only about 10% of PhDs work in Academia, and only about another 20% or so work in government.
+That said, it's tradition im Academia that, once you get a tenure-track gig, you stay at that location because...well...you need to earn tenure.
 And I don't use the term "earn" lightly.
-It takes a LOT, and I've blogged about it previously (though the links on that blog no longer work).
-Basically, earning tenure means your work-to-date is evaluated by your peers -- by people you do NOT know and who are likely giants in your field.
-They look over everyth...
+It takes a LOT, and I've blogged about it previous...